What Business Partners in Financial Services Expect from Headquarters

 Since they have to deal with a corporate bureaucracy there’s a bit of lag.
 This hampers swift communications and fast delivery of services to their end customers.

+Another term in Financial Services is Brokers.
 Brokers can work with different partners.

 They truly appreciate the freedom of working with different businesses.
 This is something that obviously tied agents can’t do.